khilang/khi/reference.md

 - Tuples can be expressed without square brackets.
 - Text expressions can easily be delimited.

-In constructor notation, expressions are delimited by colons `:`, and there must be whitespace before and after a colon.
+In constructor notation, expressions are delimited by diamonds `<>`.
 If the first expression is a pattern with zero arguments, the trailing expressions become the arguments of that pattern.
 Otherwise, the expressions form a tuple.

 It is recommended, for sakes of readability, to only use constructor notation to separate shorter values on a single line.
 The last value may span multiple lines.